JvanKatwijk/qt-dab/README.md

 The bottom line
 -------------------------------------------------------------------------

-The bottom line of the right half of the main window may show a transmittername.
+The bottom line of the right half of the main window (see the picture above) may show a transmittername.
 If the software detects the TII data it will show the name of the transmitter with the strongest signal here.
 Clicking on the line shows a table with the names of all transmitters detected.

 ![7.2](/res/read_me/new-dxDisplay.png?raw=true)